 One study published in the Sport Science & Medicine in 2007 followed a group of sedentary people who started a strength training program for the first time (3).

 As their strength improved, the researchers found that levels of nitric oxide in the blood increased as well.
 Further, high intensity weight training led to a greater increase than low intensity weight training.

 This has led some people to hypothesize that the relationship works in reverse, too–i.e. that increases in nitric oxide levels will lead to an increase in strength.
 While this has yet to be tested in a large and robust study, it’s an intriguing prospect.

-Nitric oxide isn’t just for exercise.
+Nitric oxide isn’t just for exercise—it can help with diabetes and erectile dysfunction too.
 Emerging evidence suggest that low levels of nitric oxide play a role in erectile dysfunction too.
 Doctors first noticed this in patients with type 2 diabetes.